zoot101/snapraid-daily/docs/muttrc-examples/README.md

 This should also all work over an SSH connection.

-I prefer the devicecode method as its easier and clearer to use, the authcode also works, but the resulting code isn't displayed unless you actually click on the address bar in the browser.
-(I have not been able to get the "localhostauthcode" method working for outlook.)
+I prefer the devicecode method as its easier and clearer to use, the authcode also works.
+The only thing to remember is that once you follow the online prompts and come to the end, the required code for the hook script sometimes isn't displayed unless you actually click on the address bar in the browser.

+(I have not been able to get the "localhostauthcode" method working for outlook, it seems outlook requires a https connection to localhost which the script doesn't provide)

 ## Step 4 - Generate a muttrc file